What Is A Bull Trap In Crypto?

 Q: What causes a bull trap?

-Q: How to identify a bull trap using the Relative Strength Index (RSI)?
+Q: How do you identify a bull trap using the Relative Strength Index (RSI)?

 A: If the RSI is high and indicates overbought conditions during a possible bull trap, it may signal that many sellers are in the market.
 This could lead to a reversal, even if the price initially went up, as traders may protect their profits by selling their assets.